NSapozhnikov/miRNA_DB_Parser/README.md

 # miRNA_DB_Parser
 ## 9.27.2021

+This project is a set Python scripts that collect certain information from open miRNA databases (miRDB, TargetScan) via WebScrapping and write it to the (.xlsx) outfiles.

 ## miRNA_DB_Parser
  miRNA_DB_Parser is a Python script that collects certain information from open miRNA databases (miRDB) and writes it to the outfile (.xlsx).
 ## TargetScan_DB_Parser